-In this information we have used the term 'your child' but we recognise that there are a variety of relationships (e.g. foster child, child cared for by a guardian/grandparent, etc.) This guide gives information on seeking a rare diagnosis for a child.
+In this information we have used the term 'your child' but we recognise that there are a variety of relationships (e.g. foster child,

 If there are words or terms in this information that you don't understand, please use our Genetic Alliance UK's glossary which explains genetic and medical terms in plain English.